elizabethdaly/pands-project/README.md

 ### Least squares fitting using statsmodels <a name="lsq"></a>

 **Seaborn** lmplot provides a visualization of the linear fit but does not not provide the actual fitting parameters.
 To find those, the Seaborn documentation recommends using a statistical package such as **statsmodels**.
 I used the package to fit a straight line (with slope and intercept) to the data (PetalWidth on y versus PetalLength on x ) via simple least squares fitting.
-The method works by minimizing the sum of the squares of the residuals, the residual being the difference between the real data and the fit calculated at each value of x. **Statsmodels** OLS is a simple ordinary least squares method which does not include a constant (intercept); that must be added to the model using the add_constant option.
+This method works by minimizing the sum of the squares of the residuals, the residual being the difference between the real data and the fit calculated at each value of x. **Statsmodels OLS** is a simple ordinary least squares method which does not include a constant (intercept); that must be added to the model using the **add_constant** option.
 It is used in the form OLS(y, X).
 I performed the fit and then plotted the fit on top of the data to show that it works.
-It's clear that the fit looks better when an intercept is used, although the goodness of the fit (R squared value) is slightly higher for the fit performed without an intercept.
-R squared can have values between 0 (the linear model cannot explian the observed data at all) and 1 (the linear model fits the observed data perfectly).
+I think that the fit looks better when an intercept is used, although the goodness of the fit (as represented by the R-squared value) is marginally higher for the fit performed without an intercept.
+That's probably just down to this particular plot where the intercept is almost zero anyway.
+R-squared can vary between 0 (the linear model cannot explian the observed data at all) and 1 (the linear model fits the observed data perfectly).
 Some of the settings and options used here include:

 * OLS(data['PetalWidth'], data['PetalLength']).fit() for the simple fit.
 * OLS(data['PetalWidth'], sm.add_constant(data['PetalLength'])).fit() to include intercept.
 * model.params to access the fitting parameters.
 * model.rsquared to access the goodness of fit measure.
-* PW_fit = x * model.params.PetalLength + model.params.const to plot the fit.
+* PW_fit = x * model.params.PetalLength + model.params.const to plot the line with fitting parameters.

-The output from this part of the script contains a lot of information, although I am only interested in the fit paramaters and R squared value.
+The output from this part of the script contains a lot of information, although I am really only interested in the fit parameters and R-squared value.
 These are:

 FIT  | m | c | R squared
 -----|---|---|----------